Risk-consistency of cross-validation with lasso-type procedures: Introduction

 The criterion we focus on for this paper is risk consistency, (alternatively known as persistence).
-That is, we investigate the difference between the predictive risk of the lasso estimator with tuning parameter estimated by cross-validation and the risk of the best linear oracle predictor.
-Risk consistency of lasso has previously been studied by \citet{BuneaTsybakov2007}, \citet{GreenshteinRitov2004}, \citet{Geer2008}, and \citet{bartlett2012}.
-Their results, in contrast to those we derive, assume that the tuning parameter is selected in an oracle fashion.
-Using our methods, we require that the set of candidate predictors, $\B_{t_n}$, satisfies $t_n=o\left(\frac{n^{1/4}}{m_n (\log p)^{1/4+1/(2q)}}\right)$ where $m_n$ is any sequence which approaches infinity and $q$ characterizes the tail behavior of the data.
-This is essentially as quickly as one could hope relative to \citet{GreenshteinRitov2004} with added generality for the assumptions on the design matrix.
-We note however that using empirical process techniques, \citet{bartlett2012} have been able to improve this rate to $t_n=o\left(\frac{n^{1/2}}{\log^{3/2} n \log^{3/2} (np)}\right)$ for sub-Gaussian design, allowing a larger set of candidate models.
+That is, we investigate the difference between the prediction risk of the lasso estimator with tuning parameter estimated by cross-validation and the risk of the best linear oracle predictor (with oracle tuning parameter).
+Risk consistency of lasso has previously been studied by \citet*{GreenshteinRitov2004,BuneaTsybakov2007,Geer2008} and \citet*{bartlett2012}.
+Their results, in contrast to ours, assume that the tuning parameter is selected in an oracle fashion.

-The main contribution of this paper is to show that when cross-validation is used to choose the tuning parameter, the lasso remains persistent relative to the theoretically optimal, but empirically unavailable, non-stochastic oracle choice.
-We consider the high-dimensional regime where $p \gg n$ and we do not assume that the true model is linear or correctly specified.
-Thus, our focus is on risk consistency rather than estimation of a ``true'' parameter $\beta$ or correct identification of a ``true'' sparsity pattern for $\beta$.
-Both the estimation and sparse recovery settings are frequently studied in the literature, but assume the data generating model is in fact linear and that the tuning parameter is the oracle \citep[see e.g.][]{BuneaTsybakov2007,CandesPlan2009,DonohoElad2006,LengLin2006,MeinshausenBuhlmann2006,MeinshausenYu2009}.